Hayat Selim (b.1990) is an Egyptian media composer, singer and songwriter, currently based in London.

-Hayat started her music path since childhood at the German School Deutsche Schule der Borromäerinnen (DSB) in Cairo that put a lot of stress on classical music and the arts in general.
-Hayat has been in choirs since childhood, started learning the piano at age nine and grew up with stage life, singing and acting.
-In high school Hayat started growing a passion for poetry and songwriting which led to her first steps towards composition.
+Hayat started her path with music at an early age while attending the german school Deutsche Schule der Borromäerinnen (DSB) in Cairo.
+Starting off from choirs, theater and playing the piano, Hayat started growing a passion for poetry writing and songwriting which led to her first steps towards composition.

-Being also passionate about math and technology, in 2009 she started an undergraduate degree in Digital Media Engineering and Technology at the German University in Cairo next to continuing private studies on the piano and singing; performing in different venues in Cairo.
-She was one of the first members of the GUC Music Ensemble.
-Halfway through her studies in 2011, she started taking steps towards pursuing music professionally.
-She studied composition privately with Egyptian composers Ramz Sabry Samy and Khaled Shokry, as well as classical singing with Dr. Neveen Allouba and pop/musicals with Sherif El Dabaa.
+From 2009 to 2014 Hayat completed a Bachelor of scienece in Digital Media Engineering and Technology at the German University in Cairo in parallel with private studies in classical and pop/musicals singing and composition.
+She was one of the first members of the GUC Music Ensemble and second generation member of Fabrica Compnay for Musical Theater, performing in different venues in Cairo.
+She studied composition privately with Egyptian composers Ramz Sabry Samy and Khaled Shokry and singing with Dr. Neveen Allouba and Sherif El Dabaa.

-In 2016 Hayat received a scholarship from the Royal College of Music and the Noel Coward Foundation, supported by the Clifton Parker Award and the Henry Wood Trust to do a masters in composition for screen at the Royal College of Music in London.
-With this opportunity, Hayat was back on track with her pursuit of film music.
-She studied with Emmy nominated Maurizio Malagnini, Enrica Sciandrone and Howard Davidson.
+In 2016 Hayat received a scholarship from the Royal College of Music and the Noel Coward Foundation, supported by the Clifton Parker Award and the Henry Wood Trust to do a masters in composition for screen at the Royal College of Music in London and graduated in 2019.
+She studied film music with Emmy nominated Maurizio Malagnini, Enrica Sciandrone and Howard Davidson.

-In autumn 2019 Hayat was endorsed by the Arts Council England and received a Tier 1 Exceptional Promise visa to be able to stay in the UK and continue pursuing her music career.
+Upon completing her masters in London, Hayat was endorsed by the Arts Council England and received a Tier 1 Exceptional Promise visa to be able to stay in the UK and continue pursuing her music career internationally.